 When you book a flight with Delta, every $1 you spend gets you 1 MQD towards earning Medallion elite status.
 But that’s not how it works with Delta’s partner airlines.

-You can fly on Air France or KLM, Korean Air, AeroMexico, or China Eastern and keep earning Delta SkyMiles – and build on status.
+You can fly on Air France or KLM, Virgin Atlantic, Korean Air, AeroMexico, China Eastern and more to keep earning Delta SkyMiles – and build on status.
 One of the benefits of airline alliances like SkyTeam is that these partnerships allow flyers to choose where they want to earn miles and status.
+Just because you're flying with Korean Air doesn't mean you have to earn Korean SkyPass miles and status – you can credit those flights to Delta instead.

-And when you book a flight through one of Delta's partner airlines, the Delta MQDs you can earn are not based on the dollar amount you spent on the flight.
-Instead, it’s calculated by distance flown multiplied by something called a fare class multiplier – a higher fare class means a larger multiplier.
+Booking through Delta, the MQDs you earn is based on the cash price.
+But when you book a partner airline – using that airline's website – the MQDs you earn are instead calculated by distance flown multiplied by something called a fare class multiplier – a higher fare class means a larger multiplier.

-It’s a critical difference.
-And while you’ll still have to spend some money, these partnerships mean you can spend far less and still build Delta status by earning a ton more MQDs.
-Take for example AeroMexico's partner award chart pictured below.
+That’s a critical difference.
+And while you’ll still have to spend some money, these partnerships mean you can spend far less and still build Delta status by earning a ton more MQDs, especially on long-haul flights.

-If this flight was booked on a Delta plane, I would have only earned 992 Medallion Qualifying Dollars (MQDs) towards Delta status.
-But because I was flying AeroMexico, MQMs were earned in an entirely different way.
-As you can see above, AeroMexico fares earn MQDs at a 40% multiplier for all business class fares.
+If this flight was booked on a Delta plane, I would have only earned about 900 Medallion Qualifying Dollars (MQDs) towards Delta status, since government taxes and fees don't count toward MQDs.
+But because I was flying AeroMexico, MQMs were earned in an entirely different way: AeroMexico fares earn MQDs at a 40% multiplier for all business class fares.

-MQD earning rates will be different for every partner, so make sure to check Delta's partner airlines page which will have information about each partner.
+MQD earning rates vary from partner airline to partner airline, so make sure to check Delta's partner airlines page which will have information about each partner.

 Earning MQMs on Delta's partner airlines generally works the same way it does on Delta-operated flights.
-Using the AeroMexico example above, I earned 200% of the distance flown in MQMs (see the table below).
-That means I earned 24,700 MQMs towards status, and this trip alone was nearly enough to qualify me for Silver elite status.
-Not bad for a $992 fare … that I didn't even pay for.
-Instead, I booked with Chase Ultimate Rewards points.
+Using the AeroMexico example above, I earned 200% of the distance flown in MQMs.

 When you book a higher fare class, you’ll earn more MQMs.
 Full fare First and Business Class tickets (F, J fares) are eligible for a 100% MQM bonus.
 Discounted First, Delta Premium Select, Business, and Premium Main Cabin tickets (P, A, G, C, D, I, Z, Y, and B fares) are eligible for a 50% MQM bonus.
 And purchased upgrades are eligible for bonus MQMs based on the class of service flown.